Semaine sanglante: Wednesday, 24 May

 A delegation led by Gustave Genton, a member of the Committee of Public Safety, went to the new headquarters of the Commune at the city hall of the 11th arrondissement and demanded the immediate execution of the hostages at the prison of La Roquette.
 The prosecutor of the Commune, Théophile Ferré, drafted an order to execute six hostages.
 Genton went to the prison and was given a list of hostages from which he selected six names, including Georges Darboy, the Archbishop of Paris, and three priests.
 The governor of the prison refused to give up the Archbishop without a specific order from the Commune.
 Genton sent his deputy back to Ferré, who gave the order for the execution.
 Archbishop Darboy and five other hostages were taken out into the courtyard of the prison, lined up against the wall, and shot.
 After the end of the Commune, Ferré was singled out for prosecution because of his order, and was one of two dozen Commune leaders who were executed.

+Archbishop Darboy’s remains were found with in a common grave with the other executed hostages.
+His remains were transferred to Notre-Dame Cathedral, where his tomb can be seen today.